brendankarl/Python/README.md

 # Python-Samples
-A collection of sample Python scripts that demonstrate how to perform common tasks.
+A collection of sample scripts that demonstrate how to perform common tasks in Python.